Do You Hear Noises In Your Roof?

 The standard pigeon is grey and has a small head and a short neck.
 Their short legs with level toes allow them to grip to branches as well as walk on flat surfaces.

 Feral pigeons, also called city doves, city pigeons or street pigeons, are derived from domestic pigeons that have returned to the wild.
 Pigeons naturally inhabit sea-cliffs and mountains.
 Feral pigeons find ledges of buildings to be a substitute for sea cliffs, and have become adapted to urban life, living abundantly in towns and cities all over the world.
 Pigeons are found in all Australian cities and many people class them as our worst pest.

-Pigeon faeces can carry air borne funguses and the smell can be quite off-putting.
+Pigeon faeces can carry airborne funguses and the smell can be quite off-putting.
 The most common disease passed from birds to man is Psittacosis, but over 40 other diseases can also be passed from the feral pigeon to humans.
-Pigeons carry a large amount of bird lice and can be the cause of a bad night sleep.
+Pigeons carry a large number of bird lice and can be the cause of a bad night sleep.
 Faeces can also cause extreme damage to buildings and monuments.

 Bird Mites (commonly known as bird lice)